WRITTEN Submission Template

 Briefly describe what are the most important activities for your venture to succeed?
 Don't make the mistake of being too generic.
 For instance, sales & marketing is important for all ventures, so saying that will not clearly communicate anything about your venture.
 But if your venture requires a dynamic ability to spot trends and purchase keywords ahead of those trends, that is something specific to your sales & marketing effort worthy of highlighting.

-Briefly explain what you will do in the next three-six months to systematically test your assumptions and increase your venture’s odds of survival.
+Briefly explain what you will do in the next three to six months to systematically test your assumptions and increase your venture's odds of survival.
 What will you do with your $10,000 in seed funding from this competition?